Complexity Classification in Infinite-Domain Constraint Satisfaction: Pseudo-varieties and Primitive Positive Interpretations

-Together with Corollary~\ref{cor:mccore-constants} we have the following consequence. \begin{corollary} Let $\bB$ be an $\omega$-categorical relational structure, and let $\bA$ be a structure with a finite signature and a hard $\Csp$.
-If there is a primitive positive interpretation of $\bA$ in the expansion of the model-complete core of $\bB$ by finitely many constants, then $\bB$ has a reduct with finite signature whose $\Csp$ is NP-hard. \end{corollary}
+\begin{corollary} Let $\bB$ be an $\omega$-categorical model-complete core, and let $\bA$ be a structure with a finite signature and a hard $\Csp$.
+If $\bA$ has a primitive positive interpretation with parameters in $\bB$, then $\bB$ has a reduct with finite signature whose $\Csp$ is NP-hard. \end{corollary}

 We give an application of this technique in Proposition~\ref{prop:betw-hard} below.
 Many more applications can be found in Section~\ref{sect:endos} and Section~\ref{ssect:tcsp-hard}.
+We have defined in Example~\ref{expl:betw} the relation $\Betw$ on ${\mathbb Z}$; we use the analogous definition for $\Betw$ over ${\mathbb Q}$, that is,

 \begin{proposition} The structure $(\{0,1\}; \NAE)$ has a primitive positive interpretation in $({\mathbb Q}; \Betw, 0)$, and $\Csp(({\mathbb Q}; \Betw))$ is NP-hard. \end{proposition} \begin{proof} Recall that the relation $\NAE$ is $\{0,1\}^3 \setminus \{(0,0,0),(1,1,1)\}$.
 The dimension of our interpretation $I$ is one, and the domain formula is $\exists z. \, \Betw(x,0,z)$, which is equivalent to $x \neq 0$.
 The formula $=_I(x_1,y_1)$ is